dan-rodrigues/icestation-32/README.md

 ### Running simulator (Verilator + SDL2)

-A simulator using SDL2 and its documentation is included in (simulator)[simulator/README.md].
+A simulator using SDL2 and its documentation is included in the [/simulator](simulator/) directory.

 ## TODO